 OAK trains depart every 5 minutes from 8 a.m. to 8 p.m. daily.
 Service is less frequent at other times.
 Round trip BART fares from OAK to San Francisco ($20.40), downtown Oakland ($15.90) or other East Bay cities are less than half the cost of taxis or shuttles to the same destination.
 For more information on taking BART from SFO, see How to Get to San Francisco from Oakland.

-Smartphone app-based transportation services like Lyft serve OAK, providing rides via drivers in their personal, non-commercial vehicles.
+Smartphone app-based transportation services like Lyft and Uber serve OAK, providing rides via drivers in their personal, non-commercial vehicles.
 Arrange your ride via the app, and then follow the signs for Smartphone App Rides in Terminals 1 and 2.
 Drivers wait for passengers on the second curb of the pickup area.
 Fares and travel times vary according to demand and local traffic, but a typical ride from OAK to SFO takes approximately 45 minutes and ranges in price from $30-45.

 Shuttle, Taxi and Limo Service